CERN/CAiMIRA/README.md

 ### Installing CAiMIRA in editable mode

-In order to install the CAiMIRA's backend logic, from the root directory of the project:
+In order to install the CAiMIRA's backend logic, create your own virtualenv and, from the root directory of the project, run:

 ```
 cd caimira
 pip install -e .
 ```

-In order to install the CERN-specific UI version, that links to the previously installed backend, from the root directory of the project:
+In order to install the CERN-specific UI version, that links to the previously installed backend, activate your virtualenv and, from the root directory of the project, run:

 ```
 cd cern_caimira